redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 -------------------

-Access details for the `admin` user on the `admin` proect were added to our InfraRed workspace on the Hypervisor.
+Access details for the `admin` user on the `admin` proect were added to our InfraRed workspace on the Manager.
 We provide `openstack` as a shortcut script.
 Example:

     ./openstack network list